Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 2 - Descriptive Statistics.md

     1 inch difference isn't much difference when is related to comparing two persons heights <- WE KNOW the context of the scales involved
+    9 degrees is a significant temperature deviation in any climate in any year <- WE KNOW the context of the scales involved

+Now, if I give you a comparison in which you don't have any context:

-    9 degrees is a significant temperature deviation in any climate in any year <- WE KNOW the context of the scales involved Granola cereal A contains 31 milligrams more sodium than granolla cerial B <- ONLY IF you know a lot about sodium and granola serving size, this won't be particularly informative
+    Granola cereal A contains 31 milligrams more sodium than granolla cerial B <- ONLY IF you know a lot about sodium and granola serving size, this won't be particularly informative
+    My cousin Al earned 53,000$ less this year than last year <- Should we be worried about Al?
+Or is he a W.S.
+Millionaire and 53K is just what the water he drinks costs?

+The easiest way to give meaning to these comparisons is by using percentajes:

+    Granola Bar A has 50% more sodium than Granola Bar B Uncle Al’s income fell 47% last year

+Percentage changes could be potentially confusing and deceptive, for example:
+- X store sells a dress by 100$
+  * Assitant manager takes prices down a 25%
+    * Dress value = 100$ - 25% = 75$
+    * Assistant manager gets fired for hanging out drunk with Bill Gates in a pub
+  * New Assitant comes in and takes prices up by 25%
+    * Dress value = 75$ + 25% = 93.75$ NOT 100$

+A percentage change gives the value of soem figure, relative to something else!
+- I invest a some money on my roommate investment fund
+  * I recieve a mail telling me that the firm's profit where 46% higher than the year before
+    * Suppose that last year the firm earned 27 cents—essentially nothing.
+    * This year the firm earned 39 cents—also essentially nothing.
+  * Yet the company profits had a 46% increase compared to last year, even if that means that those profits aren't even a Starbucks cup of coffe.

+Now, **percentage change != change in percentaje points**
+- Illinois personal income tax raised from 3% to 5%
+  * Democrats (who engineered the increase) pointed out (correctly) that tax rate was increased by 2 percentage points
+  * Republicans pointed out (correctly) that state income tax had been raised by 67 percent!
+    * Democrats focus on absolute change in text rate
+    * Republicans focus on percentage change in tax burden
+- Both descriptions are correct, BUT the republicans one more accuratedly conveys the impact of the tax change